hai-vr/documentation/docs/products/facetra-shape-creator/index.md

 <HaiTag isUniversal={true} />
 </HaiTags>

-FaceTra Shape Creator is an Unity Editor tool that lets you create face tracking blendshapes on an avatar by morphing meshes.
+FaceTra Shape Creator is a Unity Editor tool that lets you create face tracking blendshapes on an avatar by morphing meshes.
 The original mesh asset is not modified, and the process is non-destructive, automating a large portion of this laborious process.

 <HaiVideo src="./img/2023-10-26_17-41-25_ShareX.mp4"></HaiVideo>